orsinium-labs/generative-art/README.md

 ## circles.py

-1. Draw a big invisible circle.
+1. Draw a big invisible circle (I draw a white circle, so it can be a background if you use a dark mode).
 1. Draw a second invisible inner circle with a bit shifted center.
 1. Draw a bunch of circles so they are between the two invisible circles and do not intersect.